EdwinVW/pitstop/workshop/pitstop-workshop.md

 }
 ```

 You need to define a C# class to hold this information.
-We will only use the *name* property in our code, so in your event-definition you can skip the other customer properties.
+We will only use the *customer id* and *name* properties in our code, so in your event-definition you can skip the other customer properties.

 The infrastructure package you referenced in the previous step contains an *Event* base-class for events.
 This class inherits from the *Message* base-class which contains the *MessageId* and *MessageType* properties (the message-type is inferred from the name of the class).